 Those people displaying symptoms linked to the virus may be transferred to a nearby isolation facility while further tests are carried out.

 Restrictions remain in place in neighbouring countries, including land border closures and quarantine measures.
 You should check before travelling to the borders of Ethiopia, Djibouti or Kenya.
 You should not cross the border without the correct documents.
 You may face a large fine or detention for illegally crossing borders and you may be prevented from onward travel.

 You will need a visa for all travel to Somalia, including Somaliland.
 If you arrive at Mogadishu International Airport, you can get a single entry visa, valid for one month, for US$60 in cash.
 You may also be required to provide a letter of invitation on arrival in Somalia outlining the purpose of your travel.
 You can usually get this from your place of work (a hotel booking may also suffice).
 Without this letter, you could be denied entry.

 You can also get a single entry visa, valid for one month, on arrival in Somaliland for US$60 in cash.

 Your passport should be valid for at least 6 months from your date of entry into Somalia, including Somaliland.

 UK Emergency Travel Documents (ETDs) are valid for entry to and exit from Somalia, including Somaliland.

 Check whether you need a yellow fever certificate by visiting the National Travel Health Network and Centre’s TravelHealthPro website.

-Please note that the Government of Somalia and the authorities in Somaliland will consider anyone of Somali or Somaliland descent to hold dual-British and Somali or Somaliland nationality.
+The Government of Somalia and the authorities in Somaliland will consider anyone of Somali or Somaliland descent to be a dual British and Somali/Somaliland national.
 The British Government is limited in the consular support it can offer in such circumstances.